LaurentAjdnik/mcproxy/README.md

 # Features

-Here are a few examples of features an MCProxy could implement.
+Here are a few examples of features an MCProxy could implement, internally of through external modules.

 ## Logging